express-rate-limit/express-rate-limit/README.md

    *                     down from RateLimit.
    * @param {Store~incrCallback} cb - The callback issued when the underlying
    *                                store is finished.
-   */
+   *
+   * The callback should be triggered with three values:
+   *  - error (usually null)
+   *  - hitCount for this IP
-  this.incr = function(key, cb) {
+   *  - resetTime, in seconds from the epoch (optional, but necessary for X-RateLimit-Reset header) */ this.incr = function(key, cb) {
     // ...